-Students in this two-year program prepare for a future in an expanding pet/animal industry that offers a variety of career opportunities.
-This science-based program teaches skills in areas such as animal handling, anatomy and physiology, grooming, pet first aid, health and disease, clinical practices, veterinary terminology, and safety and sanitation.
+Students in this two-year program prepare for a future in the expanding animal industry, which offers a variety of career opportunities.
+This science-based program teaches skills in areas such as animal handling, anatomy and physiology, grooming, first aid, health and disease, clinical practices, veterinary terminology, and safety and sanitation.

-Students have to opportunity to work with small animals in the classroom and large animals at our off-campus barn.
-They will learn the basic care and handling of a range of species, including cows, horses, sheep, goats, pigs, rats, rabbits, hamsters, dogs, and cats.
+Students have the opportunity to work with small animals in the classroom and large animals through partnerships with local agribusinesses.
+They will learn basic care and handling with a range of species including cows, horses, sheep, goats, rats, rabbits, guinea pigs, hamsters, dogs, and cats.

 Students will use the tools of the trade, including diagnostic and grooming equipment.
-Internships with local veterinary clinics, animal shelters, grooming and training facilities are also part of the experience.
+Internships with local veterinary clinics, animal shelters, farms, grooming and training facilities are also part of the experience.

-Students have the opportunity to earn one high school Science credit (Anatomy & Physiology) and may also have the opportunity to earn college credits over the course of the program.
+Students have the opportunity to earn one high school science credit (Comparative Animal Anatomy & Physiology), one high school English credit, and can also earn college credits over the course of the program.